 -

-Bob Marley Museum - Located at the site of the iconic musician’s residence, which he acquired in 1975, this museum showcases 19th-century architecture.
-Bob Marley lived here until his passing in 1981, and six years later, his wife, Mrs. Rita Marley, transformed it into a museum.
+Bob Marley Museum - Located at the site of the iconic musician’s residence, which he acquired in 1975, this museum showcases the home where Marley lived until his passing in 1981.
+Six years later, his wife, Mrs. Rita Marley, transformed it into a museum.
 The main exhibit features Marley’s personal artifacts.

-- Bob Marley Museum - Located at the site of the iconic musician’s residence, which he acquired in 1975, this museum showcases 19th-century architecture.
-Bob Marley lived here until his passing in 1981, and six years later, his wife, Mrs. Rita Marley, transformed it into a museum.
+- Bob Marley Museum - Located at the site of the iconic musician’s residence, which he acquired in 1975, this museum showcases the home where Marley lived until his passing in 1981.
+Six years later, his wife, Mrs. Rita Marley, transformed it into a museum.
 The main exhibit features Marley’s personal artifacts.

-The property also includes a well-equipped 80-seat theater, a photographic gallery, a record store, and a gift shop brimming with a diverse collection of Bob Marley memorabilia.
+The property also includes a well-appointed 80-seat theatre, a photographic gallery, a record store, and a gift shop brimming with a diverse selection of Bob Marley memorabilia.

-- Devon House - Renowned as one of Jamaica’s most esteemed historic sites, the Devon House Mansion was the architectural vision of Jamaica’s first black millionaire, George Stiebel.
-Stiebel amassed his fortune through gold mining in South America and was one of three affluent Jamaicans who built grand homes in the late 19th century at the intersection of Trafalgar Road and Hope Road, aptly named Millionaire’s Corner.
+- Devon House - Recognized as one of Jamaica’s most esteemed historic sites, the Devon House Mansion was the architectural vision of Jamaica’s first black millionaire, George Stiebel.
+He amassed his fortune through gold mining in South America and was one of three affluent Jamaicans who built grand homes in the late 19th century at the intersection of Trafalgar Road and Hope Road, an area aptly named Millionaire’s Corner.

-The Devon House mansion is a stunning fusion of Caribbean and Georgian architecture, adorned with a meticulously curated selection of Jamaican, English, and French antique pieces and reproductions.
-The mansion overlooks expansive, meticulously maintained, lush green lawns.
+The Devon House mansion is a stunning fusion of Caribbean and Georgian architecture, adorned with a meticulously curated collection of Jamaican, English, and French antique pieces and reproductions.
+The Mansion overlooks expansive, meticulously maintained green lawns.
 Stiebel’s legacy endures with the beautifully preserved Devon House, which was designated a national monument in 1990 by the Jamaica National Heritage Trust, following the directive of the Rt.
 Hon.
 Edward Seaga, who was then the Minister of Development.

 - Private transportation